adtork/MSEE-Hairpin-Design-Considerations/README.md

 Lets take the default behavior.
 If a VM in VnetA wants to talk to a VM in VnetB connected to a single circuit, or in this case two circuits using standard bow-tie, traffic leaves VnetA bypassing the source VnetA gateway, hits the MSEE at the pop location, ingresses to the MSEE in the other region, then finally ingressing VnetB's gateway.
 We can see how this is not ideal having to hairpin all the way to the provider pop location housing the MSEE.
 We are going to explore some alternatives topologes and way the pros and cons to each.

 # Option 1: Vnet Peering
 The simpliest and best peforming option is to simply peer VnetA to VnetB.
-This approach is by far the easiest to implement and best options in terms of peformance
+This approach is by far the easiest to implement and best options in terms of performance

 ![image](https://user-images.githubusercontent.com/55964102/193679218-82c2394f-3564-4730-b982-f5b07ab99f1a.png)